The new normal is the “in” phrase, but the reality is we live in not so strange times.

 Round about the year 1350, 100 million people plus died of the Black Death in Europe.
 Again there was no known cure, but there are records of entire villages self-isolating.
 People lived in genuine fear.

-The game-changer has been the development and availability of antibiotics since the Second World War.
+The game-changer has been the development and availability of antibiotics since the Second World War; before that, the reality for many was the reality that we begin to face in part now.

-Several times Dominic Barberi and Ignatius Spencer travelled from England to Rome, often travelling overland to Marseille or Genoa, and then sailing to Civitavecchia where they would spend several days in quarantine before going on to Rome.
+Several times Dominic Barberi (founder of the Passionists in England) and Ignatius Spencer travelled from England to Rome, often travelling overland to Marseille or Genoa, and then sailing to Civitavecchia where they would spend several days in quarantine before going on to Rome.
 The two diseases Europe lived in fear of were cholera and typhus.

 During his novitiate in Stone in 1847, Ignatius (already an ordained priest), was sent to minister to the occupants of the workhouse – many of whom were suffering from cholera and malnutrition.
 Eventually he succumbed to the disease and was given less than two hours to live.
-Ignatius was one of only a few of the early Passionists in England who survived disease, but at no point is there any record of any them fleeing from the people for their own safety.
+In fact, he survived; but Ignatius was one of only a few of the early Passionists in England who survived disease.
+Nevertheless, at no point is there any record of any them fleeing from the people for their own safety, despite the threat of disease: in Dominic Barberi’s case, this ultimately caught up with them.

 The annals of the Province for 27 August 1849 record that Dominic died suddenly at the Railway Hotel in Reading while on his way to Woodchester.
 Fortunately, he had Fr.
 Louis with him who had just returned from Australia.
 Dominic had made up his mind to travel alone, but Fr.
 Louis wanted to visit the Superior of the house in Woodchester.
 At first Dominic would not consent, fearing that it was offending against poverty, but having gone into the chapel to pray, changed his mind and ordered Fr.
 Louis to prepare for the journey.